Classification Report

 MultilabelClassificationReport

-class torchmetrics.classification.MultilabelClassificationReport(num_labels, target_names=None, threshold=0.5, sample_weight=None, digits=2, output_dict=False, zero_division='warn', ignore_index=None, **kwargs)[source]
+class torchmetrics.classification.MultilabelClassificationReport(num_labels, target_names=None, threshold=0.5, digits=2, output_dict=False, zero_division=0.0, ignore_index=None, metrics=None, **kwargs)[source]

 As input to forward and update the metric accepts the following input: